jupyterhub/jupyterhub/docs/source/services.md

 2. Does the *Service* have a web server that should be added to the proxy's table?

-Currently, a Service may be either a 'Managed Service' which is managed by JupyterHub, or an 'External Service' which runs its own web server and communicates operation instructions via the Hub's API.
+Currently, a Service may be either a 'Hub-Managed Service' which is managed by JupyterHub, or an 'Externally-Managed Service' which runs its own web server and communicates operation instructions via the Hub's API.

 ### Properties of a Service